443eb9/bevy_entitiles/README.md

 Try to be the most **comprehensive**, **performant**, and **up-to-date** 2d tilemap crate for bevy.

-This repo is under maintenance as long as this message exists. ( Hope this message can bring you peace of mind.
-Yeah, that's childish :p )
+This repo is under maintenance as long as this message exists!!

 It's **NOT** recommended to use the code in `dev` branch!
 There's full of incomplete code and even errors!
 But `master` branch would be ok if you can't wait to try out new features.